slviajero/tinybasic/MANUAL.md

 BASIC 2.x can have a few BASIC programs compiled into the code.
 They have to be provided in modules like buildin.h.
 This feature is activated by setting HASBUILDIN in hardware.h and setting the right BUILDINMODULE.

 Buildin programs can be loaded and saved with LOAD and SAVE.
-They can be openend and read with OPEN and they can be shown with CATALOG.
+They can be opened and read with OPEN and they can be shown with CATALOG.

 These programs are always scanned first, hence a program with the same name on the filesystem cannot be accessed.
 Best use a name convention or prefix that distinguished the build in programs from normal programs.
 If the characters _ or . are used as prefixes for the build in program, they are invisible for CATALOG.